ai-first-guides/first.ai/docs/index.md

 2. Propose an improvement via a Pull Request or open a Discussion.
 3. Follow the principles of clarity, openness, and minimalism.

-> *Every example, pattern, or real-world test helps define the future AI-readable web.*
+> *"Every example, pattern, or real-world test helps define the future AI-readable web."*

 ---